AdityaVikram-AV/AdityaVikram-AV/README.md

 - Extraction of Maximum Electrical Power from Solar Photovoltaic Based Grid-Tied System - Advances in Energy Technology - Springer
 - A Novel Fuzzy based Intelligent Demand Side Management for Automated Load Scheduling - IEEE
-- An Analytical Approach of Integrating Automated Load Scheduling to a Smart Energy Meter using Differential Evolution Algorithm
+- An Analytical Approach of Integrating Automated Load Scheduling to a Smart Energy Meter using Differential Evolution Algorithm - Institute of Physics IOP

 ---